elicia4/linux_notes/networking/ping.md

 [***Table of Contents***](/README.md)

 The `ping` command helps you to determine whether a server is online, if it's online it will reply to your ping.
+It works by sending "ICMP ECHO_REQUEST" messages to a host.
+Hosts will reply with "ICMP ECHO_REPLY" messages, thus verifying that the pinged host is active and the connection was successful.

 The basic usage of ping is:

     # ping <IP-address/domain-name>
     ping 8.8.8.8 # google DNS

-The ping is endless by default, cancel it with `<CTRL-c>` whenever you feel like it.
+The ping is endless by default, sending pings every second, cancel it with `<CTRL-c>` whenever you feel like it.
 To ping a domain:

     ping learnlinux.tv